 2. At regular intervals throughout the year educators now must bring all of the above documentation together to form a ‘report' or ‘assessment' of the child's progress and distance travelled on the learning journey to that point.
 As well as progress toward learning outcomes it also becomes a general summary of the child's interests, needs and participation in activities and experiences throughout the year.
 You already have the hard work done – you just have to look over what you have collected and then use it to tell a child's learning story in the way that you (or your service, centre, leader) decide best does this.
 As mentioned above this can take many formats.

-For those who prefer to use templates to give a little more direction you can find two to get you started in my Summative Assessments Toolkit here.
+For those who prefer to use templates to give a little more direction you can find two to get you started in my FREE Summative Assessments Mini Guide here.

 So hopefully you are beginning to see that writing a summative assessment doesn't need to be a whole lot of additional work if you are organised with your documentation sources throughout the year.
 But organisation is the key here.